FY2022

 button07_moushikomi_04

-•Undergraduate, undergraduate, and graduate students belonging to member schools of the Consortium of Universities Kyoto (*Regardless of grade) 【Click here for a list of member schools】
+• Undergraduate, undergraduate, and graduate students who belong to a member school of the University Consortium Kyoto (*Regardless of grade) [Click here for a list of member schools]

-•Unless there is a compelling reason, those who can participate in activities at least once a month
+• Unless there is a compelling reason, you must be able to participate in activities at least once a month.

 karen

-University Consortium Kyoto, Kyoto Student Public Relations Department Office
+University Consortium Kyoto, Kyoto Student Public Relations Department Secretariat

 TEL 075-353-9130 FAX 075-353-9101